amrita759/Cafe-review/README.md

 The idea is simple: people can write reviews about their favourite cafés in Delhi & Noida.
 When you type your name, café name, review, and rating ⭐ → it instantly shows up on the page (no refresh needed 🚀).

-I also added some scroll animations so the website doesn’t look boring 😎.
+I also added some scroll animations so the website.

 🛠️ Tech Used